magniff/watch/README.md

 ```
 from watch.builtins import *
 ```
-- `Predicate` validator constructor, that takes an unary function as its single argument and returns function's result interpreted in a boolean context:
+- `Predicate` is an unary constructor, that takes an unary function as its single argument and returns function's result interpreted in a boolean context:
 ```python3
 >>> Predicate(lambda value: value > 0).predicate(10)
 True
 >>> Predicate(lambda value: value > 0).predicate(-10)
 False
 ```
-- `Just` validator constructor, that is super trivial:
+- `Just` is an unary constructor, that is super trivial:
 ```python3
 >>> Just("hello").predicate("hello")
 True